Team Plan: Start Working And Collaborating

 There are two ways to adjust the workflow (keep in mind that only space admins can do so):

-You can do so from the space’s settings: click the settings icon next to the space’s name and switch to the Workflow tab.
+You can do so from the space’s settings: click the gear icon next to the space’s name in the sidebar and switch to the Workflow tab.

 Change a status group: drag and drop the status from one column to another.